GLOBAL SUPPLIER AND MANUFACTURER OF OPTICAL NETWORKING EQUIPMENT & SOLUTIONS

 DWDM Technology

 Dive into the intricacies of Dense Wavelength Division Multiplexing (DWDM), where ‘D’ signifies Dense.
-DWDM employs a grid with a typical spacing of 0.8nm, centered around 1550nm, enabling a robust infrastructure supporting a maximum of 96 channels.
-Solid Optics boasts a diverse range of DWDM MUXs, ranging from 8 to 96 channels, ensuring scalability and optimal performance for your network.
+DWDM employs a grid with a typical spacing of 0.8nm, centered around 1550nm.
+This advanced technology establishes a resilient infrastructure capable of accommodating up to 96 channels, offering unparalleled flexibility with ‘tunable’ optics for tailored light color transmission.
+Solid Optics boasts a diverse selection of DWDM MUXs, ranging from 8 to 96 channels, ensuring scalability and optimal performance for your network.

 Benefits of Solid Optics Multiplexers